 Brenton Hamilton holds his MFA in photography, earned in 1992, from the Savannah College of Art & Design.
-He is the Chair of the Professional Certificate in Visual Storytelling program at Maine Media College.

 His teaching specialties include, B&W Craft, Historic Processes, and the History of Photography at Maine Media College.
 Brenton is an enthusiastic workshop leader exhibiting special care and interest in the teaching process and for his students.

 Brenton’s own work is inspired by the 19th century and has become a principal area of research and inspiration both as a historian and a printmaker.
 Devoted to the cyanotype, Brenton’s embellished images are exhibited nationally and are held in the permanent collections at the Portland Museum of Art, Portland, Maine and the Farnsworth Museum in Rockland, Maine.